tofsjonas/sortable/README.md

 <link href="https://cdn.jsdelivr.net/gh/tofsjonas/sortable@latest/sortable.min.css" rel="stylesheet" />
 ```

-## Sorting dates, sizes and such
+## Sorting sizes, dates and such

 Using the `data-sort` attribute in `tbody` > `td` you can have one visible value and one sortable value.
-This is useful in case you have for instance sizes like kb, Mb, GB, or just really weird dates/other (feet, inches, stone, yards, miles, etc.). 😉
+This is useful in case you have for instance sizes like kb, Mb, GB, or really weird date formats. 😉

 ```html
 <table class="sortable">